Guilherme99/To-do-List/README.md

 $ npm install first

-Made this, execute, to start the server, execute:
+Made this, execute, to start the server:

 $ yarn dev